Juvenile Probation Certification and Diploma Programs

-Courses in juvenile justice diploma programs focus on rehabilitating youths who have been convicted of crimes.
+The courses in juvenile justice diploma programs focus on rehabilitating youths who have been convicted of crimes.
 Many programs are interdisciplinary, offering courses in psychology, sociology and composition along with courses on corrections and justice.
 Students often learn about the topics noted below:

 - Criminal law

 - Juvenile social work

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), the median annual income of probation officers and correctional treatment specialists, including those working with juveniles, was $48,190 as of May 2012.
 The BLS predicted job growth of 18% between 2010 and 2020 for probation officers and correctional treatment specialists.